MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 Without a commercial agreement, you can still use the modules.
 Create subscriptions in the Azure portal and deploy the modules programmatically.

 **2. Create the subscription programmatically.** Follow the guidance in the Azure Architecture Center to programmatically create subscriptions.
 A common strategy for this is to use infrastructure as code (IaC).
 There are subscription vending Bicep and Terraform modules to help you adopt a subscription vending model.
 Consider using semi-structured data (JSON/YAML) in your source control repository to provide the inputs to the above modules.
-You should use GitHub actions or Azure DevOps Pipelines to orchestrate the automation.
+You should use GitHub actions or Azure Pipelines to orchestrate the automation.

 **3. Use tags for cost management.** You should assign tags to each subscription for cost management and reporting purposes in Azure Cost Management.
 Although you receive billing reports with your commercial agreements.
-Azure Cost Management provides greater functionality, e.g. you can create reports for subscriptions with specific tags.
+Azure Cost Management provides greater functionality, for example, you can create reports for subscriptions with specific tags.
 For more information, see:

 - [How tags are used in cost and usage data](/azure/cost-management-billing/costs/understand-cost-mgt-data#how-tags-are-used-in-cost-and-usage-data)
 - [Group and allocate costs using tag inheritance](/azure/cost-management-billing/costs/enable-tag-inheritance)

 **4. Use production and non-production subscriptions.** Finally, the workload type must be specified in the API request for a new subscription.
 This can either be Production or DevTest.
-DevTest results in lower resource charges but has additional [terms](/offers/ms-azr-0148p/).
-Note DevTest offer is not available for MPA.
+DevTest results in lower resource charges but has other [terms](/offers/ms-azr-0148p/).
+Note DevTest offer isn't available for MPA.
 For more information, see:

 - [Azure billing offers and Active Directory tenants](/azure/cloud-adoption-framework/ready/landing-zone/design-area/azure-billing-ad-tenant)
 - [Resource organization design area overview](/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org)